Higham, South Yorkshire: Sports

 Higham currently has a cricket club that plays in the South Yorkshire Senior Cricket League and at one time had a football team that used to play in the Sunday league.

 Here coal miners played the game of Nipsy (not Knur and Spell) on the field at the back of the Miners Inn (Pigoyle).

 Notable persons

-Higham has had a number of sporting personalities: Keith Burkinshaw & Ron Darlow to name two.
-Keith was famous in the sport of Football & Ron Darlow was Nipsy world champion before his death.
-For a description of the game of Nipsy and its association with Coal Miners please see the web site of Alan Lever.
+Higham has had a number of sporting personalities: Keith Burkinshaw was famous in the sport of football and Ron Darlow was Nipsy world champion before his death.

 Popular walks

 Popular walking routes from the village are: Hermit Lane, from Higham to Gawber passing the church of "St Thomas".
 An alternate route takes you over the field to Pogmoor.
 Pogwell lane, starting at the Engineers Inn and leading down into the Hugset wood or taking the route up towards Silkstone golf links.
 Higham Lane, leading from Higham Common towards Dodworth or, after crossing the motorway bridge, bearing right, down into the Captain Wood and follow the old belt track.
 Royd Lane, passing down the side of the cricket field, this lane will take you down towards Cawthorne Basin and over to the Furnace pit.